CodeBreaker444/codebreaker444.github.io/_pages/why.md

 permalink: /why/
 ---

 The most obvious question in this world is why.
 Whether it is relative to put this in here or not but i don't care because i implement my rules as it is stated above.
-I'll explain some questions which came into my mind when resuming(cbstartech.com was my previous blog) my blogging.
+I'll explain some questions which came into my mind when resuming (cbstartech was my previous blog) my blogging.

 ## Why blogging?